brianglass/anastasis/files/26_september.md

 **Same melody.**

-Having abandoned the deep of fishing, O all-praised, you caught all the na­tions like fishes with the rod of the Cross; for as Christ had said to you, you were named a fisher of men,<a href="#_ftn33" id="_ftnref33"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[33]</span></a> catching them for true religion; therefore you sowed the knowledge of the Word of God and made Patmos and Ephesus fruitful by your words.
+Having abandoned the deep of fishing, O all-praised, you caught all the na­tions like fishes with the rod of the Cross; for as Christ had said to you, you were named a fisher of men,<a href="#_ftn33" id="_ftnref33">[33]</a> catching them for true religion; therefore you sowed the knowledge of the Word of God and made Patmos and Ephesus fruitful by your words.
 Theologian, Apostle, intercede with Christ God to bestow forgiveness of faults on those who feast with love your holy memory.

 **Theotokion.**